mrizwan47/uol-itp2-project/README.md

  - **Known issue:** When clicking outside the canvas, the stamp tool still draws the image.

 ### 17 September, 2020
+ - Added Eraser tool with option to select shape (round, boxed or triangle) and increase/decrease size of it.
+ - Fixed a bug in Stamp tool: Once stamp tool was selected and you select any other tool you won't be able to draw anything on canvas.

-_Disclaimer: That's why no weekly logs, only daily.
+_Disclaimer: Due to covid and some personal reasons I wasn't able to keep up with studies and this all project was done under 1 week.
+That's why no weekly logs, only daily.
 I've been coding professionally for 8 years, so 1 week is no big deal._

 ## Resources Used
  - Pencil Icon: https://www.iconfinder.com/icons/2931178/change_creative_design_draw_edit_pen_pencil_icon